 AI-powered search, the combination of artificial intelligence technologies and search engines, enables semantic and similarity search that goes beyond keyword matching to understand the intent and context of a query.

-In this article, you will discover how this powerful combination gives users the ability to efficiently index large datasets and perform multilingual semantic-similarity searches in Elasticsearch using a pretrained model.
+In this article, you will discover how this powerful combination gives users the ability to efficiently index large text datasets and perform multilingual semantic-similarity searches in Elasticsearch using a pretrained model.

 1. Machine learning

 In machine learning and Natural Language Processing (NLP), models take vectors (arrays of numbers) as input.
-Embedding is a technique used to represent words, phrases, or entities as vectors of real numbers in a high-dimensional space (as illustrated in Figure 1).
+Embedding is a technique used to represent words, phrases, images, audios or others entities as vectors of real numbers in a high-dimensional space (as illustrated in Figure 1).
 These embeddings capture semantic relationships and contextual information, allowing algorithms to better understand and process language.

-1.1 Universal Sentence Encoder Multilingual
+1.1.
+Universal Sentence Encoder Multilingual

 The Universal Sentence Encoder is a model developed by Google that produces fixed-size embeddings for input sentences or short texts.
 These embeddings are designed to capture semantic information about the meaning of the input text, making them useful for a variety of natural language processing tasks, such as text classification, text clustering and semantic search.

-The Universal Sentence Encoder Multilingual module (shown in Figure 2) is an extension of the Universal Sentence Encoder that includes training on multiple tasks across different languages.
+The Multilingual Universal Sentence Encoder module (shown in Figure 2) is an extension of the Universal Sentence Encoder that includes training on multiple tasks across different languages.

 2. Elasticsearch

-Elasticsearch is an open source, distributed search, and analytics engine designed for scalability and real-time search.
+Elasticsearch is an open source distributed search and analytics engine designed for scalability and real-time search.
 It can handle large volumes of data of different types, including structured, unstructured, and geospatial data.
 Elasticsearch is commonly used in various applications, including log and event data analysis, monitoring, business intelligence, and search engines.
 Its versatility and scalability make it a popular choice for organizations dealing with large and complex datasets.

-2.1 Index
+2.1.
+Index

 In Elasticsearch, an index is a collection of documents that share a similar structure and are stored together for efficient searching and retrieval.
 It serves as the primary unit for organizing and managing data (Figure 3).

-2.1 Install and import the required packages
+3.1.1.
+Install and import the required packages

-import tensorflow_text as tf_text
+import tensorflow_text

 from elasticsearch import Elasticsearch